rashmi-patil-1492/video-semantic-segmentation-network/README.md

 3. Data for evaluation or running the inference

-If the dataset from 2. is download then this step is not required.
-However, for running inference only and getting the **evaluation results** test set needs to be downloaded and this is packaged seperately for convinience and can be downloade from here: [camvid_30_fps_test_only][]
+If the dataset from point number 2 was downloaded then this step is not required.
+However, for running inference only and getting the **evaluation results**, this test set needs to be downloaded.
+This is packaged seperately for convinience and can be downloaded from here: [camvid_30_fps_test_only][]

 [camvid_30_fps_test_only]: https://drive.google.com/drive/folders/1XXurb1amFvXeSLmKbpZvThhzE4mopY07?usp=sharing